telerik/blazor-docs/knowledge-base/grid-wrap-and-center-column-text.md

 ````

 ## Notes

+* If you only need to center the header text content, you can also try the approach demonstrated in this knowledge base article - [Center Grid Column Header content]({%slug grid-kb-center-column-header-content%}).
+It allows you to keep the preset `display: flex` of the cells and simply justify their content to the center.

 * If you want full control over the header text contents and rendering, you can use the [column header template]({%slug grid-templates-column-header%}).